somaproject/acqboard/docs/signalchain/signalchain.rst

 **************

-This chapter outlines the design and implementation of the primary Soma signal processing chain, from low-level differential input to encoded binary data at the output of the fiber interface.
+This chapter outlines the design and implementation of the primary Soma Acquisition signal processing chain, from low-level differential input to encoded binary data at the output of the fiber interface.
 This is a design chapter only; all figures are from simulation and design specifications.

 The Soma acquisition board signal chain (Figure \ref{signalchain}) can be partitioned into an analog signal conditioning section and a